-Australia government says it won’t break election tax pledge
+Australia government says it won’t break tax cut pledge

 “Let me be very clear: The tax relief outlined in the budget will be delivered to millions of Australians,” Frydenberg said.

-However the ruling coalition will not hold a majority of seats in the Senate.
-So the government will need the support of the center-left Labor Party opposition or minor parties to pass the tax law legislation.
+However, the ruling coalition will not hold a majority of seats in the Senate, so the government will need the support of the center-left Labor Party opposition or minor parties to pass the tax law legislation.

-Because of the weakening economy and persistent low inflation, Reserve Bank of Australia governor Philip Lowe suggested on Tuesday that the central bank board was likely to reduce its benchmark interest below the record low 1.5% when it next meets on June 4.
-The rate has not moved since August 2016.
+Because of the weakening economy and persistent low inflation, Reserve Bank of Australia Governor Philip Lowe suggested on Tuesday that the central bank board was likely to reduce its benchmark interest rate below the current record low 1.5% when it next meets on June 4.
+The rate has not changed since August 2016.

-In more concerning news for an Australian economy that has grown for 28 years without a recession, a university study released on Tuesday found that Chinese investment in Australia fell by 50% between 2017 and 2018.
+In more concerning news for an Australian economy that has grown for 28 years without a recession, a university study released on Tuesday found that Chinese investment in the country fell by 50% between 2017 and 2018.

 The Australian National University research showed Chinese investment fell from AU$9.6 billion ($6.6 billion) in 2017 to AU$4.8 billion ($3.3 billion) last year — the lowest level in the five years since the university began monitoring Chinese investment.
 Researchers said the decline was in line with global Chinese investment trends.